dc232/Google_test_task/README.md

 Note: SSL certificate resources are not used on individual VM instances.
 On an instance, install the normal SSL certificate as described in your application documentation.
 SSL certificate resources are used only with load balancing proxies such as a target HTTPS proxy or target SSL proxy.
 See that documentation for when and how to use SSL certificate resources.

+In the case of the script the Global forwarding rule deals with
+- URL of target HTTP or HTTPS proxy via the ```target``` argument -```port_range``` argument which is the port of the target HTTP proxy server/system

 For more information see source: https://cloud.google.com/compute/docs/load-balancing/http/ssl-certificates

 ### google_compute_target_https_proxy
 - Target proxies are referenced by one or more global forwarding rules.
 In the case of HTTP(S) load balancing, proxies route incoming requests to a URL map.

+- In the case of the script the Target Proxy deals with
+- The URLs or names of the SSL Certificate resources that authenticate connections between users and load balancing through the  argument ```ssl_certificates```
+- The URL of a URL Map resource that defines the mapping from the URL to the BackendService. through the ```url_map``` arugment

 - For more information see source: https://cloud.google.com/compute/docs/load-balancing/http/target-proxies